madhavd1/vscode-javadoc-tools/README.md

 - Added a new Property `javadoc-tools.generateJavadoc.isUsingPwsh` which can be set to true to support Powershell javadoc export.
 Thanks to @JoshJamesLS for pointing out the need for this.
 - Fixes [Issue #1](https://github.com/madhavd1/vscode-javadoc-tools/issues/1) - Getters, Setters, Equals, Hashcode etc. methods added by Lombok are ignored during Javadoc Comments creation.
 - Improved handling for `Javadoc Tools: Generate Javadoc Comments for Workspace` command.
 It will now show proper warnings and a Progress Bar.
 The command can also be cancelled now.
+- **Javadoc Tools: Generate Comments for Select methods** command can now be triggered from the right click Context Menu within the file.

 >For complete version history, please see the [changelog](https://marketplace.visualstudio.com/items/madhavd1.javadoc-tools/changelog).